asheshrambachan/LanguageModel_Labels/congressional_bills/README.md

         - **4.2** Plots the distribution of bills over years, unique LLM major topics vs. prompt, and accuracy of LLM predictions.
         - **4.3** Generate figures and tables for regressions with proxy on the LHS and the RHS.
 - **Prediction:**
-    1. **Data Cleaning:** Downloads and cleans the congressional bills data, creating a sample of 10,000 bills with no missing introduction date.
+    1. **Data Cleaning:** Downloads and cleans the congressional bills data, creating a sample of 10,000 bills with unique description and no missing introduction date.
     2. **Prompt Creation, LLM Querying, and Response Decoding**
+        - **2.1** Generates 8 prompts per bill using 4 prompt templates and 2 models.
+        - **2.2** Queries LLM models.
+        - **2.3** Downloads LLM responses.
+        - **2.4** Decodes LLM responses and merge with metadata.
     3. **Encode completion responses and compute similarity scores**
     4. **Figure and Table Generation**